Center for Research Libraries - Global Resources Network

 Ilustrowany Kuryer Codzienny

 Ilustrowany Kuryer Codzienny, the most popular daily newspaper in Poland in the 1920s and 30s, is an invaluable resource for investigating daily life, politics, fashion, sport, and culture in interwar Poland.
-SEEMP has acquired microfilm for this title from 1910-1932 and intends to purchase the remaining available reels from the middle and late 1930s.
+SEEMP has acquired microfilm for this title from 1910-1939.

 Oslobodenje (Sarajevo, Bosnia and Hercegovina)